Skip to content

 Pack Rafts: A lightweight inflatable boat is a must.
 You’ll be carrying it for over twenty miles and the water on both rivers is flat.
 Pack rafts and accessories (life jackets!) are readily available to rent or purchase in Moab.

-Navigation: Gaia, CalTopo and Garmin Explorer are all great options to create and weigh route options, however, GPS may not always be reliable.
+Navigation: Gaia, CalTopo, Garmin Explorer are all great options to create and weigh route options, however, GPS may not always be reliable.
 Detailed topographic maps and knowledge of the terrain are essential.
 Research your route before you go.
-There are a multitude of trip reports and options online to help with route development.
+There’s a multitude of trip reports and options online to help with route development.

 Permits: All overnight trips in the park require permits for each night you’re in the backcountry.
 Pack raft permits are easily obtained and allow you to camp anywhere within .5 miles of the river.
 Camp site reservations are required elsewhere.
 New Bates Wilson and Devils Kitchen are great day three campsites depending on whether you’re ending at Elephant Hill or Big Spring.